 This means, that the acceptability of a product, including EDC systems, can be a sum-total of various aspects of human-computer interaction and product ownership.

-For a product, like eCRF / EDC, user experience becomes more crucial, with timely submission, review and stringent data acceptability requirement in clinical research.
+For a product, like eCRF / EDC, user experience becomes more crucial, with timely submission, review, and stringent data acceptability requirements in clinical research.

-An EDC system needs to be easily taken up, understood and utilized fully by the user.
-Learning curve should be acceptable and not too steep.
+An EDC system needs to be easily taken up, understood, and utilized fully by the user.
+The learning curve should be acceptable and not too steep.

 Clinical researchers are aware and the word spreads fast